MrPeanutButta/log2BGP/bigplgd/doc/index.markdown

 ---
 layout: page
-title: Open Source BGP Looking-glass (BigPlg)
+title: BigPlg: A Open Source BGP Looking-glass
 date: 2013-11-02 06:45
 comments: true
 sharing: true
 footer: true
 ---
-### Border Gateway Protocol: A transparent looking-glass
+### Big Protocol looking-glass: All your RIBs are belong to me
-This BGP looking-glass allows the collection of the IPv4 Internet routing table which may be viewed by service providers and/or ISP customers to validate IP routing across autonomous systems.
+BigPlg allows the collection of the IPv4 Internet routing table which may be viewed by service providers and/or ISP customers to validate IP routing across autonomous systems.

 Routing updates may also have attributes aliased to become (graph) readable.
-This function exists to allow the exporting of RIB updates to splunk, or any such data collector.
+This function exists to allow the exporting of RIB updates to Splunk, or any such data collector.

 A beneficial side-effect of collecting BGP routing information is the ability to track BGP updates/events local or remote(upstream).
-To analyze events splunk is supported.
+To analyze events Splunk is supported.
 A JSON/Socket API is currently under development.

 Custom graphs can be easily implemented if taken the time to do so.
-There's certainly no need to rely on splunk if one developed another way of displaying data.
+There's certainly no need to rely on Splunk if one developed another way of displaying data.
 This project is meant to be nothing more than a route collector, and it's interface is solely CLI(command line interface).
 This project does not have graph data "out of the box".

 ![bgplg](http://aaronhebert.net/bgplg/images/screeny.png?raw=true)